-Comorbidities

-Refer to Risk Adjustment Comorbidity Category Determination in the Guidelines for Risk Adjusted Utilization Measures.
+Comorbidities Refer to Risk Adjustment Comorbidity Category Determination in the Guidelines

 Risk Adjustment Weighting

 For each IHS among nonoutliers, use the following steps to identify risk adjustment weights based on observation stays status at discharge, surgeries, discharge condition, comorbidity, age and gender.
 Use the Commercial Risk Weights for risk adjustment.
 Refer to the reporting indicator column in the risk adjustment tables to ensure that weights are linked appropriately.